dorneanu/roam/content/books/stolen_focus.md

 > with attention problems, and Finns are among the most literate, numerate and
 > happy people in the world.
 Hannah told

+-   Grew up in a different educational system, leading to doubts about alternatives.
+-   Key fact about Finland's successful school system:
+    -   Often judged top by international league tables.
+    -   Closer to progressive models.
+-   Finnish education system details:
+    -   Children start school at seven years old.
+    -   Before seven, children just play.
+    -   From ages seven to sixteen:
+        -   School hours: 9 a.m. to 2 p.m.
+        -   Almost no homework.
+        -   Minimal tests until high school graduation.
+    -   Free play is crucial, legally mandated:
+        -   Fifteen minutes of free play for every forty-five minutes of instruction.
+-   Outcomes of Finnish educational approach:
+    -   Only 0.1% of kids diagnosed with attention problems.
+    -   Finns are highly literate and numerate.
+    -   Among the happiest people globally.

 ### Conclusion Attention Rebellion {#conclusion-attention-rebellion}